 Registration, Certificates, & Points

-ABC has offered Virginia DMV-certified defensive driving clinics across Northern Virginia for over 12 years.
-Our Virginia DMV-certified 8-hour computer-based (online) defensive driving clinic is just $60, with no additional fees.
+ABC has offered Virginia DMV-certified defensive driving clinics across Northern Virginia for over 13 years.
+As a small, local business, our Virginia DMV-certified 8-hour computer-based (online) defensive driving clinic has helped thousands of drivers in the DC area and across the United States.
+The fee for our clinic is just $60, with no additional fees required.

 Registration & Testing for the Online Clinic: Click to register and enroll in the self-paced, 8-hour online clinic.
 Please use the PayPal portal on the registration page before clicking 'register' to complete enrollment and begin the online clinic (you can also use a credit card through PayPal if you don't have a PayPal account).
-You can pause instruction as often as you like to accommodate your schedule and pick up right where you left off.
+You can pause the online course as often as needed to accommodate your schedule and pick up right where you left off.
 Inactive accounts for more than 90 days will be archived.

-Safe Driver Points/Credit: Once you complete the clinic (online or classroom-based), Virginia drivers may be eligible to receive up to five safe-driver points.
+Safe Driver Points/Credit: Once students complete the online clinic, Virginia drivers may be eligible to receive up to five safe-driver points.
 Drivers not holding a Virginia drivers' license may also be eligible for points, but must check with their state DMV to be sure.
 If you are a Virginia driver, safe driving points matter; so, check out Virginia DMV's points system website here: http://www.dmv.state.va.us/drivers/#points.asp.
 Drivers complete clinics as volunteers or by referral from Virginia DMV, a court, or an insurer.
-Be sure you know your reason code for taking the clinic as this information is recorded in the ABC Driving Clinic database upon registration, on the Certificate of Completion and in the Virginia DMV database once you complete the final test.
+Be sure you know your reason code for taking the clinic as this information is recorded in the ABC Driving Clinic database upon registration, on the Certificate of Completion, and in the Virginia DMV database once you complete the final test.

-If a state DMV or a local court requires a driver to take an 8-hour defensive driving improvement clinic, drivers should check with those who require the clinic before enrolling to be sure that specific court will accept an online clinic Certificate of Completion (most do, though, for drivers aged 20 or older).
-For information on Maryland's point system, click here: http://www.mva.maryland.gov/About-MVA/INFO/26100/26100-01T.HTM; for DC's point system, click here and search for specifics on: http://dmv.dc.gov/page/point-system-chart.
-ABC's clinics submits all student completion records through Virginia DMV.
+If a state DMV or a local court requires a driver to take an 8-hour defensive driving improvement clinic, drivers should check with those who require the clinic before enrolling to be sure that a specific court will accept an online clinic Certificate of Completion (most do).
+For information on Maryland's point system, click here: https://mva.maryland.gov/about-mva/Pages/info/26100/26100-02T.aspx; for DC's point system, click and search for specifics on: http://dmv.dc.gov/page/point-system-chart.
+ABC submits all student completion records through Virginia DMV the same day drivers complete the clinic and final test.

 Commercial Driver License (CDL) Holders: Virginia CDL holders cannot take online clinics for safe driver credit or points; they must attend a commercial defensive driving clinic.
 Non-Virginia CDL holders who can attend our online for safe-driving credit should check with their state DMV, courts, or insurer for details.
 For more on Virginia DMV commercial defensive driving clinics, visit: http://www.dmv.state.va.us/drivers/#comclinics.asp.